Corporate Governance

 Application

-The culture should be visible in every aspect of the business, including recruitment, nominations, training and engagement.
-The performance and reward system should endorse the desired ethical behaviours across all levels of the company.
+The culture should be visible throughout the company’s operations, including recruitment, nominations, training, and engagement.
+The performance and reward system throughout the company should reflect and reinforce the maintenance of this culture.

-The corporate culture should be recognisable throughout the disclosures in the annual report, website and any other statements issued by the company.
+The corporate culture should be recognisable throughout the disclosures in the annual report, website, and any other communications by the company, both internal and external.

 Compliance